pirilya/specialisterne-download-task/readme.md

 (.venv) PS C:\Users\KOM\Documents\download-task> py python/download_files.py
 ```

 The normal version of the program, that runs when a user clicks one of the run scripts, is `download_files.py`.

-There's also a version that prints time elapsed as it runs, called `download_with_timer.py`.
-It will by default do the same thing as the regular `download_files.py`, just with a timer, but you can also call it with a flag like so:
+The version that skips the download step, that runs when a user clicks one of the update-sheet scripts, is also `download_files.py`, but called with the `--no-download` flag.
+Like so:
 ```
-python python/download_with_timer.py --from-empty
+python python/download_files.py --no-download
 ```
-If you use this flag, it will first empty the download folder, so you can get benchmarks for how long it takes when you start from scratch.
+There's also a version that prints time elapsed as it runs, called `download_with_timer.py`.
+It will by default do the same thing as the regular `download_files.py`, just with a timer, but you can also call it with the `--from-empty` flag.
+With this flag, it will empty the download folder before running, so you can get benchmarks for how long it takes when you start from scratch.

 You can test the script by running `test.py`.